Friday, March 23rd, 2018

 Eight of our employees took to the streets on March 16 to distribute donation bags throughout a few Gahanna neighborhoods on behalf of Gahanna Residents in Need (GRIN).
 GRIN is a non-profit faith-based organization serving the Gahanna community by helping provide essential food, clothing and other assistance to those in need.

-Ohio Basement Authority Cultural Ambassador Layne Schoener and External Marketing Coordinator Jacalyn Brown helped organize our company’s involvement in the effort that benefits the area where our company was born.
+Some of our staff helped organize our company’s involvement in the effort that benefits the area where our company was born, and we still have a large pool of employees from Gahanna.

-“It felt good being a part of that step,” added Graphic Design Specialist Tori Kohl.
+“It felt good being a part of that step,” added Tori Kohl.

 “We have busy schedules, but I’m glad I’m in a workplace that encourages getting out and volunteering,” she said.